Tuning Forks, Bowing Deer, and the Art of Doing Nothing at Enchantment Resort

 The canyon itself was every bit as stunning as those screensaver photos suggest, but what stayed with me was something my Navajo guide Thomas said: "Those light beams coming through?
 We call them 'the fingers of the Creator,' showing you the way."

-I wasn't just checking off a destination.
 I was standing inside something holy, feeling small and significant at the same time.
 On the drive back, I stopped at a roadside stand for Navajo fry bread, and the woman working there asked where I'd been.

 "Antelope Canyon," I said, still feeling slightly dazed.